Raghvendradevops/my-react-app/README.md

 # my-react-app
-Sample Application for react with CICDssssddddddd123asd
+Sample Application for react with elasticbean stak